 - Blueberries: contain anti-inflammatory properties that help reduce arthritic pain;

-- Ginger is also used as an anti-inflammatory to help reduce arthritic pain;
+- Ginger is also used as an anti-inflammatory that helps reduce arthritic pain;

-- Pineapple contains a substance called Bromelain, which contains anti-inflammatory properties.
-It is also rich in vitamins and minerals.
+- Pineapple contains a substance called bromelain, which has anti-inflammatory properties.
+It is rich in vitamins and minerals.
 Bromelain also comes in supplement form.

-Cutting down on or taking meat and citrus fruits out of the diet will also go some way to help alleviate pain and inflammation.
+Cutting down on or taking meat and citrus fruits out of our diets will also go some way to help alleviate pain and reduce inflammation.
 Eating oily fish three times a week is also known to help.